carloscortonc/cli-er/README.md

 If a cli application does not have registered a root command (logic executed without any supplied namespace/command), it should be configured with [`CliOptions.rootCommand: false`](#rootcommand).
 By doing this, when the cli application is invoked with no arguments, full help will be shown (see this [docker example](./examples/docker/docker.js#L128)).

+You also use `CliOptions.rootCommand` to define a default command to execute, when no command/namespace is supplied (check this [webpack-cli example](./examples/webpack-cli)).
 ### help(location?)

 Generates and outputs help message based on the provided definition.
 Given the following code (test.js):